 ArcGIS Enterprise is designed to expand the use of maps and GIS applications within organizations.
 As an administrator of the portal component of ArcGIS Enterprise, you need to understand the wide variety of end-user applications that people in your organization may use to interact with maps and other items in your portal.

 Configurable apps and app builders

 Configurable apps and app builders enable you to share your web maps through modern and responsive web apps within or outside of your organization.
 These apps provide flexibility and are appropriate for nondevelopers, as they do not require coding to use.
-They include options such as AppStudio for ArcGIS, Web AppBuilder, and Configurable application templates, which are available within Portal for ArcGIS and ArcGIS Online and are starting points to build custom web apps without writing a single line of code.
+They include options such as AppStudio for ArcGIS, Web AppBuilder, and Configurable application templates, which are available within ArcGIS Enterprise and ArcGIS Online and are starting points to build custom web apps without writing a single line of code.

 AppStudio for ArcGIS

 AppStudio for ArcGIS includes configurable app templates you can use to deploy existing web maps, map tools, and feature services as applications that run on any device.